sptrakesh/sptrakesh.github.io/Writerside/topics/Application-Performance-Management.md

     * All applications/services have a connection pool to [mongo-service](mongo-service.md).
 There is no need to maintain yet another connection pool to QuestDB, which would also result in needing to increase the number of client connections it needs to support.
+    * Allows us to post-process the information before storing in QuestDB.
+In particular, we use the [mmdb](mmdb.md) service to look up geographical information of client IP Address for analytics.
     * No need for other infrastructure such as AWS EFS to allow processes running on other nodes to access files written to by the services.
     * This strategy does suffer from the following downsides: